Robinhood adds three new board members ahead of planned listing

-The company named former Apple Inc (AAPL.O) executive Jon Rubinstein, PricewaterhouseCoopers partner Paula Loop and former World Bank president Robert Zoellick as independent directors. (https://bit.ly/2SK5Hay)
+The company named former Apple Inc executive Jon Rubinstein, PricewaterhouseCoopers partner Paula Loop and former World Bank president Robert Zoellick as independent directors. (bit.ly/2SK5Hay)

 Rubinstein, a senior advisor at hedge fund PDT, will serve as the lead independent director on Robinhood’s board.